treolabs/treopim/docs/en/user-guide/catalogs.md

 ![Catalogs mass actions](../../_assets/catalogs/catalogs-mass-actions.jpg)

+> If any option is missing in your mass actions menu, please, contact your administrator.

 For details on these actions, refer to the [**Mass Actions**](./views-and-panels.md#mass-actions) section of the **Views and Panels** article in this user guide.

 ### Single Record Actions